OpenPonk/openponk/repository/DynaCASE-Roassal2.package/DCRTAbstractLineDecoration.class/README.md

-A DCRTAbstractLineDecoration is a Roassal shape used as head or tail of line
+A DCRTAbstractLineDecoration is a Roassal shape used as the head or the tail of  a line